zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 The C++ demos are in the demo directory.

-To build the C++ demos, open a "RAD Studio Command Prompt" and change to the demo directory and run the following command to build the demos
+To build the C++ demos, open a "RAD Studio Command Prompt" window, change to the demo directory and run the following command to build the demos:

   > nmake /f Makefile.mak